knaaptime/seg_networks/paper/results_difference.md

 significant at the $\alpha=0.05$ level, and 14.2% of the CBSAs are significant at the
 $\alpha=0.01$ level.
-Descriptive statistics of the differences between segregation measures in each metro are shown in @tbl:diff_descriptives, and a list of the 54 CBSAs significant at the one percent level are listed in @tbl:one_pct_diffs.
+Descriptive statistics of the differences between segregation measures in each metro are shown in @tbl:diff_descriptives, and a list of the 54 CBSAs significant at the one percent level are listed in Table S1 in the supplementary material.
 Among these 54 CBAS, eight metros are located in California--twice the number of the next-most prevalent state (Texas).

 !include tables/difference_descriptives_pandas.md